CityLoopers/Aometry/docs/README.md

 - Category 2: `command3`, `command4`
 - Category 3: `command5`, `command6`

-Complete bot platform documentation can be found at the [Wiki](https://github.com/Enroute-Transport/Aometry/wiki)

 ## 🤝 Contributing

 Contributing to the bot source code is encouraged.
 Create a pull request whenever you have a feature you'd like to add to the Core!